Can You Prevent Dementia? 10 Ways To Be Proactive

 While not all risk factors for dementia can be changed, some behaviors might lower the risk, such as maintaining heart health through diet and exercise and keeping the mind active.
 By understanding these factors, individuals may appreciate the intricacies of dementia and recognize the vitality of brain health in potentially reducing their risk of dementia.

-How to prevent dementia: Ten strategies for limiting your risk
+Can you prevent dementia?
+Ten strategies for limiting your risk

-While there's no definitive way to prevent dementia, managing risk factors may reduce the likelihood of developing the condition.
+While there's no cure or definitive prevention strategy for dementia, managing risk factors may delay onset or reduce the likelihood of developing the condition.
 Certain lifestyle habits may help individuals maintain or promote improved brain health.

 Stay physically active